 An Employee's Guide to Successful 1:1 Meetings with Your Manager

 This will sound incredibly obvious but one-on-one meetings involve two people.
-This means that organizations need to spend equal time coaching both participants on how to conduct a productive meeting.
-As such, it only makes sense to talk about how employees can make the most of their one-on-one time with managers.
+This means that organizations need to spend equal time coaching both meeting participants.
+Now, it only makes sense to talk about how employees can make the most of the meeting.